Sustainability in our

 In the measures to reduce our CO2 emissions, we rely on the one hand on the application of international certifications and standards in our dealings with suppliers - from office materials to the vehicle fleet - and on the other hand on the optimization of internal environmental management.
 We are making greater use of renewable energies and reducing CO2 emissions by consistently conserving resources and promoting climate-friendly mobility.

-The basis of our internal environmental management is our commitment to the Paris climate targets, which we have operationalized with an initial milestone and action plan for all sales locations in Austria in 2022.
-This plan includes the following cornerstones:
+Our internal environmental management is based on our commitment to the Paris Climate Goals, which we have put into practice through an action plan.
+This plan comprises the following key elements:

-• Purchase of exclusively eco-label 46 green electricity starting in 2024.
+• Purchase of exclusively eco-label 46 green electricity starting in 2024 (AT).

 • Increasing energy efficiency in buildings by optimising heating, air conditioning and ventilation systems as well as the use and expansion of energy monitoring: